-Ursula Nistrup is an artist who truly captured our hearts a long time ago.
-Her way of expressing herself through her art, the beauty she so naturally brings out in her choice of material and the organic shapes that remenice of mother earth playfulness yet serious message to us is to say the least mesmerising.
-Ursula transforms music, and materials and simply makes it into poetry.
+Ursula Nistrup and Lotte Henriksen is an artist duo who truly captured our hearts a long time ago.
+Their ways of expressing themselves through their art, the beauty they so naturally bring out in their choice of material and the organic shapes that remenice of mother earth playfulness yet serious message for us is to say the least mesmerising.
+Ursula and Lotte transforms music, and materials and simply makes it into poetry.

-This story is captured by the lovely Johanna Nyborg and we are so proud to present Ursula through her beautiful words.
+This story is captured by the lovely Johanna Nyborg and we are so proud to use her words to inspire with Ursula and Lotte through her beautiful text.

 “I believe that beauty is a profound quality in an artwork.
 A quality that engages and inspires the audience.